robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

 ##### Motion detection with a USB camera
 I have a cheap usb webcam that captures images on motion detection [using](https://community.home-assistant.io/t/usb-webcam-on-hassio/37297/7) the [motion](https://motion-project.github.io/) Hassio addon.
-The final view of the camera feed in Home-Assistant is shown below, with the live view camera image just cropped off the bottom of the image.
+The final view of the camera feed in Home-Assistant is shown below.

 <p align="center">
 <img src="https://github.com/robmarkcole/HASS-Machinebox-Classificationbox/blob/master/bird_project/HA_motion_camera_view.png" width="500">